Medication Search - Klean-Prep

 Children: The safety and effectiveness of using this medication have not been established for children.

-What other drugs could interact with the Klean-Prep medication?
+What other drugs could interact with Klean-Prep?

 Medications taken by mouth within 2 hours of starting polyethylene glycol 3350 – electrolytes may be flushed from the body and not absorbed.